Finding Peace in Body Neutrality

 By Cecilia Wishneski, Clinical Mental Health Intern Think back to how you learned about sex growing up.
 Take a Look… Did you receive formal education on sex at all?
 In 2023, thirty-eight (38) states plus the District of Columbia require sex education for students in...

-By Becca Hovermale, Clinical Mental Health Intern We all know that lack of sleep can leave an adolescent – or any human being for that matter – irritable, but did you know that it can also negatively impact one’s memory retention and immune function?
-Lack...
+By Becca Hovermale, LAPC, CSAT We all know that lack of sleep can leave an adolescent - or any human being for that matter - irritable, but did you know that it can also negatively impact one’s memory retention and immune function?
+Lack of sleep can even be linked to...

 Pause for just a moment and recall the last time someone asked you how your day was.
 Typically, our response to this question is quick: “Good, thanks!” or “Ugh, terrible!”
 If it’s a good day, we list everything positive that happened to us; if it’s a bad day, we...